usgs/groundmotion-processing/docs/examples/gmprocess/ingesting.md

 The above command should download 160 stations, and processing may take tens of minutes, depending on the performance of the system on which it is running.

+Retrieving triggered data from New Zealand or Turkey is similar to the process for Japan, but does not require a username and password.

+## Reading Data from Local Files